jiegec/ctf-writeups/2025-09-26-iran-tech-olympics-ctf-2025/dga.md

 239 aqbq.wchtysqsengakhhhjs.com
 ```

-Following the patterns of each column (e.g. first column is `x...y...z...`, second column is `c...e...`, third column is `aslewpibaslewpib...`), the next domain starting with `asis` is:
+Following the patterns of each column (e.g. first column is `x...y...a...`, second column is `c...e...`, third column is `aslewpibaslewpib...`), the next domain starting with `asis` is:

 ```
 246 asis.wgstheqjannhkvshme.com